buildpacks/rfcs/text/0000-export-to-oci.md

 |-------------------|-----------------------|--------------------------|----------------------
 | `<layout>`      |  `CNB_LAYOUT_DIR` | "" | The root directory where the OCI image will be written.
 The presence of a none empty value for this environment variable will enable the feature. |

-Let's see the propose flow
+Let's see the proposed flow

 ```mermaid
 flowchart